morghan102/dance-butler/README.md

 # Dance Butler

-Dance Butler is a small Python script that takes women's dance card entries from images and puts them into a spreadsheet so that we can sort the columns and reverse engineer corresponding _men's_ dance cards automatically.
+Dance Butler is a small Python script that takes men's dance card entries from images and puts them into a spreadsheet so that we can sort the columns and reverse engineer corresponding _women's_ dance cards automatically.

 ## A note on formatting